swando/linkchecker/trunk/LinkChecker/Readme.txt

   # Launch the LinkChecker application using following command
     java -jar linkchecker.jar
   # Enter the website URL when prompted and hit Return
-  # Wait for the application to scan all the links and look for the report file: report.html
+  # Wait for the application to scan all the links and look for the report file: report.html ([http://linkchecker.googlecode.com/files/sample-report.html sample])
  Application makes an attempt to launch this report file at the end of each scan.
  Click on the column names in the tables to sort.